exvacuum/exvacuum.dev/_posts/2022-03-11-varargs_format.md

     int vsprintf(char* str, const char* format, va_list ap);
 ```

 The **vsprintf** function allows us to pass an argument of the **va_list** type, which is a special type that represents a list of arguments.
-Now, we can rewrite our function to create an instance of this type.
+Now, we can rewrite our function to create an instance of this type

 ```c
     void logMessage(int level, char* fmt, ...) {